 Word of mouth will always be the marketing activity with the best results.
-Social media and in particular LinkedIn and Twitter and very important elements of a B2B tech company’s marketing communications strategy to encourage word of mouth.
+Social media, in particular LinkedIn and Twitter, are important elements of a B2B tech company’s marketing communications strategy to encourage word of mouth.

 Related post: What to include in your social media plan.